AliceO2Group/QualityControl/doc/QuickStart.md

 ## Setup

+1. Install GLFW to have GUIs in the DPL (optional, DPL GUIs do not work in containers nor over SSH).
+    * On CC7 : `sudo yum install glfw-devel --enablerepo=epel`
+    * On Mac : `brew install glfw`

-2. Install O2
+1. Install O2
      * We use alibuild, see complete instructions [here](https://alice-doc.github.io/alice-analysis-tutorial/building/).
 We strongly encourage users to follow the instructions for a __manual__ installation.

-3. Prepare the QualityControl development package
+2. Prepare the QualityControl development package
     * `aliBuild init QualityControl@master --defaults o2`

-4. Install GLFW to have GUIs in the DPL (optional, DPL GUIs do not work in containers nor over SSH).
-    * On CC7 : `sudo yum install glfw-devel --enablerepo=epel`
-    * On Mac : `brew install glfw`

-5. Build/install the QualityControl, its GUI (qcg) and the readout.
+4. Build/install the QualityControl, its GUI (qcg) and the readout.
 The simplest is to use the metapackage `O2Suite`.
     * `aliBuild build O2Suite --defaults o2`

    At this point you might encounter a message about missing system requirements.
 Run `aliDoctor O2Suite` to get a full information about what is missing and how to install it.